-Occupant Protection Coordinator (OPC) Program - In FFY2010, Ohio Department of Health (ODH) will be the lead agency for the OPC program.
-ODH plans to contract with the existing nine OPC Coordinators.
+Occupant Protection Coordinator (OPC) Program

+In FFY2011, Ohio Department of Health (ODH) will again be the lead agency for the OPC program.
+ODH plans to contract with the remaining eight OPC Coordinators.
 ODH and the coordinators will provide occupant restraint programming to all 88 Ohio counties.
-The OPC responsibilities include coordinating a child safety seat distribution program for lowincome families, conducting car seat check up events, coordinating the NHTSA 32-hour Standardized CPS Technician Training Course and associated refresher course, disseminating occupant protection education and training for youth, as well as seat belt and air bag safety education and tips for the entire family.
+The OPC responsibilities include coordinating a child safety seat distribution program for low-income families, conducting car seat check up events, coordinating the NHTSA 32-hour Standardized CPS Technician Training Course and associated refresher course, disseminating occupant protection education and training for youth, as well as seat belt and air bag safety education and tips for the entire family and the National Campaigns for CPS and booster seats.
 The OPC program will be placing an emphasis on educating the public on Ohio's new booster seat law.
 ODH will also be working on restructuring the OPC program for future years.